ds-modules/curriculum-guide/tools/jupyterhub.md

 Anyone with a berkeley.edu email address has access to the JupyterHub at datahub.berkeley.edu.
 If you are having difficulties with logging in, please make sure that you are using the correct JupyterHub URL and a berkeley.edu email to login.
 Please post on Piazza if you are unable to solve JupyterHub access issues.

-## Pre-installed Python Packages

-Many Python packages have been pre-installed on JupyterHub and are available to students by default.
-You can find of these pre-installed packages \[here\]\([https://github.com/data-8/connector-instructors/wiki/Python-Packages\#pre-installed\](https://github.com/data-8/connector-instructors/wiki/Python-Packages#pre-installed%29\).
-You can also \[install other packages\]\([https://github.com/data-8/connector-instructors/wiki/Python-Packages\](https://github.com/data-8/connector-instructors/wiki/Python-Packages%29\) that are not on this list.